dnsimple/dnsimple-support/content/articles/close-account.md

    **New screenshot**

-Once your account is successfully deleted, you'll be redirected to the DNSimple homepage, and will be unable to log in to DNSimple with your previous account information.
+Once your account has successfully been deleted, you'll be redirected to the DNSimple homepage, and will be unable to log in to DNSimple with your previous account information.
 </div>

 ## Deleting an account